riselabs-ufba/cotonet/README.md

 A tool to build conflict-based networks.

 ## Wait, what?
-Cotonet is a tool that collects information form _Git_ repositories concening branch merges' conflicts to build developer collaboration's networks.
+Cotonet is a tool that collects information form _Git_ repositories concerning branch merges' conflicts to build developer collaboration's networks.

 ## How?
 The implementation relies on JGit to clone repositories and extract project specific informations regarding its merge scenarios.